bitcrowd/sshkit.ex/README.md

 If you are planning to contribute documentation, please check [the best practices for writing documentation][writing-docs].

+## Thanks

+SSHKit is inspired by [SSHKit for Ruby](https://github.com/capistrano/sshkit) which is part of the fantastic [Capistrano](https://github.com/capistrano) project.

+It deliberately departs from its role model with regard to its API given the very different nature of the two programming languages.

+If you are looking for an Elixir deployment tool similar to Capistrano, take a look at [Bootleg](https://github.com/labzero/bootleg) which is based on top of SSHKit.

 ## License

 SSHKit source code is released under the MIT License.